vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 Set environment variables related to VPC for use with `aws` cli command.
 We can avoid this step by directly typing the details into the `aws` command.
-But having these details as environment variables make entering the command easier and less tedious.
+But setting these details as environment variables makes entering the command less tedious.

 ```
 $